 There’s almost nothing scarier than the sudden, ear-splitting sound of a car crash.
-When someone hits you from behind with no warning, it’s doubly so.
-If they caused you injuries, you have the right to seek compensation from the at-fault driver.
+It’s doubly so when someone hits you from behind with no warning.
+If you are hit in a rear-end collision that caused injuries, you have the right to seek compensation from the at-fault driver.

 You might think it’s clear who’s to blame for a rear-end collision.
 The person who crashed into the back of your vehicle should be held liable for your resulting expenses.